Why Periodontal Therapy?

 As always, prevention is far better than cure when it comes to your oral health.
 If you already have some of the symptoms of periodontal disease, there are several therapies our doctors can offer you.

-As a warm, moist environment, the mouth makes the ideal breeding ground for bacteria, meaning that infection can spread extremely quickly.
-Left untreated, periodontal disease can lead to a whole range of other health problems.
+As a warm, moist environment, the mouth makes the ideal breeding ground for bacteria, meaning that infection can spread incredibly quickly!
+Periodontal disease can lead to many other health problems if left untreated.
 These include an increased risk of developing any of the following conditions:

 - Heart disease and heart attack